- How to choose a driving instructor in Birmingham

 On the other hand, manual cars give you a greater sense of control.
 You might prefer this over long distances, particularly on the A roads and motorways surrounding Birmingham.

-Automatic lessons tend to cost than more manual lessons on an hourly basis.
+Automatic driving lessons in Birmingham tend to cost more than manual lessons on an hourly basis.
 However, you could learn faster in an automatic so you might end up spending less in the long run.
-Some smaller driving schools in Birmingham not not offer automatic lessons at all times.
+Some smaller driving schools in Birmingham not not offer automatic driving lessons at all times.

 Most importantly, a manual licence qualifies you to drive both types of car whereas an automatic licence only qualifies you to drive automatics.
 It’s important to choose carefully between the two.

 It’s best to supplement your lessons with some driving practice in a friend or family member’s car.
 In fact, the DVSA recommends 22 hours of private practice before taking the practical driving test.

 As described by our driving instructors Birmingham is a great place to practise.
 Here are a few options.

 Tyseley Industrial Estate: If you’re based near Tyseley or Sparkhill, this is a great place to get to grips with the basics of steering and clutch control, or to practise your bay parking.
 Head here on a Sunday to get the most out of the area when the roads and parking spaces will be quieter.
 You’ll likely graduate from this location quicker if you’re taking automatic driving lessons.